I used to help in our family restaurant. I love good food and enjoy thinking up creative ways to cook and use leftovers to avoid food waste.

 I Love My Slimline Ninja Blender

-I use my all the time.
+I use my Ninja Blender all the time.
 It works efficiently, and since it's slim, it doesn't take up much space on the kitchen counter.
-The mug has an additional screw-top lid, so can be used to store the liquidised mixture after blending.
-Ninja Blender
+The mug has an additional screw-top lid, so it can be used to store the liquidized mixture after blending.

 As well as making drinks and blending food, I also use it to grind and blend food waste which I then dilute and spread around plants in the garden as a mulch.
 This puts all the nutrients back in the soil.
 Just try banana skins blended and dug into the soil around your rose bushes; they'll thank you with abundant flowers.